Skip to content

 Floral favourite

-Yet the popularity of tulips has endured across the centuries, and they remain a favourite spring flower to display in homes and gardens.
+However, the popularity of tulips has endured across the centuries and they remain a favourite spring flower in homes and gardens.
 Even flame-petaled tulips have been transformed into virus-free, affordable varieties.
-What was once a rare bloom that only the wealthy could afford are now enjoyed by everyone.

 1 of 5